Andr3w0w3n/BNRQ/README.md

 ## Use
 The Basic Nuke Render Queue (BNRQ) will hopefully be as easy to use as its own name implies.
+Allowing easy to read pages and basic functionality for a nuke render queue.
+Designed to allow you to work on multiple projects without wasting time rendering.
+Then, at the end of the day, adding all those projects to the queue and hitting render.

 ### Main Page